-So instead, while some papers in controlled experiments in flake formation may cite papers from fracture mechanics, their approaches are all based on statistical modeling.
+So instead, while some papers in controlled experiments in flake formation may cite papers from fracture mechanics, their approaches are all based on statistical modeling of the relations between variables of flaking and flake outcomes.
 Speth’s work on this topic makes a good example.
 His 1972 paper uses fracture mechanics to derive a formula to predict flake size which is then tested against a set of actual flakes from a prehistoric site.
 By 1975 and again in 1981, Speth had moved to experimental approaches (ball bearings on glass) and the connection back to fracture mechanics had all but disappeared.
 Dibble goes further and simply dismisses fracture mechanics from the start as nearly irrelevant (Dibble and Whittaker 1981).
 Instead of looking to fracture mechanics for insights into what to study, experimental studies are being informed by replicative knappers and observations on how actual lithic assemblages vary.
 Dibble is explicit in stating that his experimental research is based on what knappers would have been able to control (Dibble and Whittaker 1981; Dibble 1997).
 Coming back to the race car analogy, we are carefully building cars controlling for engine size, wheel configurations, foils, etc., things that are generally thought to be important for making a car go fast, and then measuring their speeds.
-Again, though, because it is also difficult to go in the other direction (from statistical modeling to first principles), the controlled experiment papers have not produced a general model of how flakes form.
+Although it is also difficult to go in the other direction (from statistical modeling to first principles) due to the complexity of variables involved in a simple flaking event, the controlled experiment papers have not produced a general model of how flakes form.
 Instead, we have a series of statistical models that are difficult to relate to one another.
-The strongest and most influential of these is the EPA-PD model.
+The strongest and most influential of these is the model of Exterior Platform Angle and Platform Depth, or the EPA-PD model.